-Several recent projects demonstrated the possibility of end-to-end training of deep visuo-motor policies that perform object manipulation tasks such as pick-and-place, push-to-location, stacking and pouring.
-These systems perform all the components of the task (vision processing, grasp and trajectory planning and robot control) using a deep neural network trained end-to-end by variations of deep reinforcement learning and learning from demonstration.
-While most demonstrations had been made in unstructured but relatively benign environments, our own experiments and personal communication with other researchers had shown that end-to-end trained visuomotor policies are highly vulnerable to {\em physical} and {\em visual} disturbances.
+Deep visuomotor policies for manipulator control are neural network architectures that have as input an observation composed of an image or video frame and possibly other sensor data, $\mathbf{o}_t$, a task (or goal) specification, $\mathbf{g}$, and output robot commands, $\mathbf{a}_t=\pi(\mathbf{o}_t,\mathbf{g})$.
+The robot executes these commands, enacting a change in the external environment, which creates a new observation $\mathbf{o}_{t+1}$, and the cycle repeats.
+Architecturally, most currently proposed systems follow variations of the generic model of Figure~\ref{fig:Intro}, which posits the existence of a primary latent encoding, $\mathbf{z}$, the result of the visual processing of the input by a specialized visual network.
+This encoding, of dimensionality orders of magnitude smaller than the input, is then used by the motor network to generate the next state joint angles command, $\mathbf{a}$.
+While most demonstrations (supervised data) had been made in unstructured but relatively benign environments, our own experiments and personal communication with other researchers had shown that task independent visual networks for visuomotor policies are highly vulnerable to {\em physical} and {\em visual} disturbances.
 An example of physical disturbance is the robot arm being bumped such that it drops the manipulated object.
 The desired behavior would be for the robot to immediately notice this, change its trajectory, pick up the dropped object and continue with the manipulation task.